timjoco/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
-1. User Login/Authentication: The user will sign in via Google OAuth.
+- User Login/Authentication: The user will sign in via Google OAuth.
 The user will be the person hosting the adoption at one of the offsite satellite locations
-2. Information Input: The user will enter the adopter's personal information as well as the cat's indentifying information
+- Information Input: The user will enter the adopter's personal information as well as the cat's indentifying information
-3. Contract Signing: The contract will be hosted by a DocuSign API - this will be signed by the adopter and overseen by the app user
+- Contract Signing: The contract will be hosted by a DocuSign API - this will be signed by the adopter and overseen by the app's user
-4. Email Confirmation: An email will be sent to the adopter that confirms the adoption and includes supplementary material provided by KCPP
+- Email Confirmation: An email will be sent to the adopter that confirms the adoption and includes supplementary material provided by KCPP

 ### Technologies